 The discs are contacted with the untreated water samples (pH 4 - 8, typical volume = 100 mL) under stirring for 6h.
-Under these conditions the Ra extraction is typically greater 90%.
+Under these conditions the Ra extraction is typically greater than 90%.
 The dried disc can then be measured with a solid state alpha detector.

-The energy resolution of the obtained sources is very good as demonstrated in the following figure, typically FWHM in the order of 30 to 40 keV are obtained.
-The analysis of a 100 mL sample (counting time t = 80000 s, 900 mm2 Si-detector at 10 mm distance) typically results in a detection limit (LLD) of 5 mBq.L-1 for Ra-226.
+The energy resolution of the obtained sources is very good, typically FWHM in the order of 30 to 40 keV are obtained.
+The analysis of a 100 mL sample (counting time t = 80000 s, 900 mm Si-detector at 10 mm distance) typically results in a detection limit (LLD) of 5 mBq.L-1 for Ra-226.